-Don't assume you're the only person that can't seem to figure out how everyone else can get their clothes so clean.
+Don't assume you're the only person that can't seem to figure out how to get your clothes really clean.
+Nobody has a corner on the clean clothes market.
+Just a few tips and you'll be a proud clothes washer too!
 I had the same thoughts many years ago.
 Back, when I first started doing my laundry, there was no internet to rely on for help.
-We learned by word of mouth or trial and error (too much bleach will actually dissolve clothing :( ).
+We learned by word of mouth, or trial and error (too much bleach will actually dissolve clothing).

-I have laundered clothes for busy friends and they tell me they feel like they're straight out of a television commercial.
-They suddenly notice how white or clean smelling their clothes are and they stop their work and take a closer look in amazement just like on the old television commercials.
+I have laundered clothes for my busy friends.
+They tell me it's like they're straight out of a television commercial when they wear an item I washed for them.
+While doing their usual activity during the day, they suddenly notice how white or clean-smelling their clothes are!
+They'll stop their work and take a closer look in amazement just like on the old television commercials!

 I always enjoy hearing that.
 Now you can too.
 I'm going to share my tried and true methods here with you today!
 Your whites will actually be white (no dull grey's here) and your colors will be nice and bright.
 You'll be producing the cleanest laundry around!

-Laundry detergent, this is the one and only part of laundering I won't scrimp on.
-Your detergent has to be a good one or forget getting clothes clean as they can be.
+Laundry detergent, this is the one and only part of laundering I won't skimp on.
+Your detergent has to be a good one, or forget getting clothes clean as they can be.

 I was surprised to see Tide came in at ninth place!
-It's not my detergent of choice, and I guess not anyone else's either, but I thought they would rank higher than ninth place in a test.
-I have been an ALL launderer for years and I am pleased to see they took first.
+It's not my detergent of choice, and I guess not anyone else's either, but I thought they would at least rank higher than that.

 - What you want is a detergent that dissolves easily and completely.